HakobJanesian/marketing_analytics_hmw2/README.md

 interfaces: The interfaces for the two algorithms (EpsilonGreedy and ThompsonSampling).
 results: Here, there are the results of the two algorithms (EpsilonGreedy and ThompsonSampling) kept in CSV files.

-# I have also used pyment for documentation.
+I have also used pyment for documentation.

-# For design improvements and more in-depth information, please refer to the design-improvement-design.md or the pdf file with the same name.
+For design improvements (bonus part) and more in-depth information, please refer to the design-improvement-design.md or the pdf file with the same name.